Solar Incentives & Financing in Indiana

 Indiana-specific solar incentives

 Solar energy systems installed in Indiana after December 31, 2011 are eligible for the Renewable Energy Property Tax Exemption, which allows Hoosiers to deduct the assessed value of the system from property taxes.
-The Indiana Department of Local Government Finance provides more details on this exemption here, and questions about this incentive should be directed to the local auditor or assessor.
+You can find more detail about this exemption on the Indiana Department of Local Government Finance website or you can download the list of property tax deductions as a pdf (look for State Form 18865, which is the form that must be completed to claim the deduction).

 Hoosier Hills Credit Union offers unsecured solar loans with terms up to 12 years.